Featuring Amy Gladstone LCSW, PhD

 This workshop will provide an introduction to the use of somatic and experiential techniques in long term psychotherapy.
-These techniques will be illustrated through the presentation of two psychotherapy cases in which somatic and experiential methods were instrumental in addressing and healing relational trauma.
-Transcripts from sessions as well as video tapes of portions of sessions will be included.
+These techniques will be illustrated through the presentation of a psychotherapy case in which somatic and experiential methods were instrumental in addressing and healing relational trauma.
+Transcripts from sessions will be included.
 Workshop participants will come away with an understanding of the role of the body in augmenting and deepening clinical practice in addition to some ideas about how to implement these techniques with patients.

 At the conclusion of this conference, participants will be able to:

 - Explain the focus in somatic/experiential psychotherapy on present moment experience.

 - Observe differences in the interventions designed for compartmentalization and those for dissociation.